erikandersson96/portfolio-project-four/README.md

 ### Bugs

 * **Bug 1:**
-End message doesn't show up.
-When the user has answered all of the selected questions (6 or 12).
-The end message should show up with:
-`Well done!
-I hope your Formula One knowledge got a little better with this quiz.`, `{user_name} you scored at total of {point} points!`.
-`{user_name}` and `{points}` is used in an f-string to input the user name of the user and the total points that the user scored.
-But the end message does not show up at all, the Quiz just goes back to the the meny.
+Success message that shows that user is `logged in/logged out`.
+When a user login/logout a green message will appear to clarify that the user is `logged in/logged out`.
+But it didn't go away after the `3000` milliseconds
+I had in my JavaScript function.
+It stayed at the top of the page until I refreshed it.
 Like shown in the screenshot below:

 **Screenshot:**

 ![Screenshot bug 1]()

 * **Solution Bug 1:**
-It was as simple as that I had forgot to add end_message with the correct parameters in the `main()` function.
+It was as simple as that I had choosen the wrong `Bootstrap` version as well as I hadn't added a `Bootstrap` version for `JavaScript`.
+The version I first had was `Bootstrap 5.0.2` for only `Bootstrap`.
+I changed `Bootstrap version` to `Bootstrap 5.0.1` and added `Bootstrap JavaScript 5.0.1` links.

 * **Bug 2:**
-My leaderboard not showing the correct values.
-When I tried to run my leaderboard I only got the id of worksheet 6 and 12, not the actual users and points.
+My modals for the `About link and Delete recipe button` wasn't appearing when clicking on respective button/link.
 Like shown in the screenshot below:

 **Screenshot:**

 ![Screenshot bug 2]()

 * **Solution Bug 2:**
-First I tried to write a whole loop that was going to sort the leaderboard for me so I could get the correct order for the user who was number one and the third for the user who was number three in the ranking.
-But after speaking to my mentor, [Benjamin](https://github.com/BAK2K3) (link) suggested me to search for `GSPREAD documentation` and the sort method.
-And I found in that documentation the `sort()` method.
-Instead of trying to reinvent the wheel I just had to use the sort() method.
-Here is a link to the [sort()](https://docs.gspread.org/en/latest/api.html?highlight=sort#gspread.worksheet.Worksheet.sort) method for GSPREAD.

 ### Validation